ttimbers/CaMK_and_OGT-1_modulate_mechanoresponding_and_learning/README.md

-# CaMK (CMK-1) and O-GlcNAc transferase (OGT-1) modulate  mechanosensory responding and learning in *C. elegans*
+# Insights into the roles of CMK-1 and OGT-1 in interstimulus interval-dependent habituation in *Caenorhabditis elegans*

-*Authors:* Tiffany A. Timbers\*, Evan L. Ardiel\*, Kirsten C. Y. Lee, Javad Safaei, Steven L. Pelech, and Catharine H. Rankin
+*Authors:* Evan L. Ardiel\*, Troy A. McDiarmid\*, Tiffany A. Timbers\*, Kirsten C. Y. Lee, Javad Safaei, Steven L. Pelech, and Catharine H. Rankin
 \* these authors contributed equally

-In preparation for submission to [Genetics](http://submit.genetics.org/)
+In preparation for submission to [Proceedings of the Royal Society B: Biological Sciences](http://rspb.royalsocietypublishing.org/)

 ## Abstract:
-Many aspects of neural physiology, including processes that underlie learning (e.g. neurotransmitter release and long-lasting changes in synaptic strength), are regulated by brief and local changes in [μm] levels of free intracellular Ca 2+ .
-On this scale, changes in [Ca 2+ ] are known to activate many Ca 2+ - sensors, including the Ca 2+ /calmodulin-dependent kinases (CaMKs).
-Although CaMK4 is known to function in long-term memory and its paralog, CaMK1, in nervous system development, there is no evidence indicating that they function in learning acquisition.
-Here we reveal that the *C. elegans* ortholog of CaMK1/4, CMK-1, regulates responses to mechanical stimuli and learning, specifically tap habituation.
-From catalytic site analysis of the human and *C. elegans* CaMKs, we predicted potential CaMK phosphorylation targets and, through mutation studies, identified one of these, O-linked N-acetylglucosamine (O-GlcNAc) transferase, OGT-1, as also being necessary for wild-type responses to mechanical stimuli and learning.
-Detailed behavioral analysis of single and double mutants suggests that CMK-1 and OGT-1 function in parallel pathways that may converge on a common substrate to modulate the tap response.
-Our results provide the first evidence of a role for CaMK and O-GlcNAc post-translational modification in responding to mechanical stimuli and learning, which are fundamental biological processes present in all animals.
+Habituation is a ubiquitous form of non-associative learning observed as a decrement in responding to repeated stimulation that cannot be explained by sensory adaptation or motor fatigue.
+One of the defining characteristics of habituation is its sensitivity to the rate at which training stimuli are presented – animals habituate faster in response to more rapid stimulation.
+The molecular mechanisms underlying this interstimulus interval (ISI)-dependent characteristic of habituation remain unknown.
+In this article we use behavioral neurogenetic and bioinformatic analyses in the nematode Caenorhabiditis elegans to identify the first molecules that modulate habituation in an ISI-dependent manner.
+We show that the Caenorhabditis elegans orthologs of Ca2+/calmodulin-dependent kinases CaMK1/4, CMK-1, and O-linked N-acetylglucosamine (O-GlcNAc) transferase, OGT-1, both function in primary sensory neurons to inhibit habituation at short ISIs and promote it at long ISIs.
+In addition, both cmk-1 and ogt-1 mutants display a rare mechanosensory hyper-responsive phenotype, i.e. larger mechanosensory responses than wild-type.
+Overall, our work identifies two conserved genes that function in sensory neurons to modulate habituation in an ISI-dependent manner, providing the first insights into the molecular mechanisms underlying the universally observed phenomenon that habituation has different properties when stimuli are delivered at different rates.